valeriominetti/mediacore-ffmpeg-bot/README.md

 When an unencoded one is found it invokes ffmpeg to encode it in an h264 one. then it creates the needed media_files in mediacore db and set the original media as encoded.

+Features:
+* fill media_file metadata as size and bitrate
+* send email via php mail to media author when encoding is done
+* upstart script for ubuntu/debian distros

 Many todos:
 * multiple encoding profiles
 * script parametrization ( remove all hardcoded paths )
-* send email to author when encoding is done
 * ...